olmofe/AltSchool_AKS_WebApps/k3s_Setup_Terraform/README.md

 # Quickstart examples for the SUSE Rancher product portfolio

-Quickly stand up an HA-style installation of SUSE Rancher products on your infrastructure provider of choice.
+Quickly stand up an HA-style installation of SUSE Rancher products on your infrastructure provider of choice...

 Intended for experimentation/evaluation ONLY.